monikaando/TV-programs/README.md

 # TV-programs-Angular
-In this exercise I praciced:
+In this exercise I practiced:
 1. Build and use modules in AngularJS 1.x
 2. Build and use controllers in AngularJS 1.x
 3. Use expressions to render data